pintuprajapati/Employee-Registraion-Site-Django/README.md

 # Employee-Registraion-Site-Django
-A site where Manager can Create, Retirve, Update, Delete the Employee.
+A site where Manager can Create, Retrieve, Update, Delete the Employee.

 - Main project name: simplesite
 - App names: mainapp, users